FDA creates task force to combat drug shortages

 "Being notified of these issues has been critically important.
 It has allowed the FDA to work with manufacturers to address and prevent hundreds of shortages in the past few years," Gottlieb said in a statement.

-The task force will look at different factors, including the FDA'S current authorities, payer reimbursement policies and incentives to encourage investment in manufacturing.
+The task force will look at different factors, including the FDA's current authorities, payer reimbursement policies and incentives to encourage investment in manufacturing.
 The task force may also consider setting up a a list of essential drugs, so that supply and shortages of these drugs would be managed more closely, or carry greater incentives.

-One of the key challenges in drug shortages is around low profit margin generic drugs, including sterile parenteral products.
+One of the key challenges in drug shortages involves low profit margin generic drugs, including sterile parenteral products.
 The availability of these can be critical for patients, but lack of profit and the challenges in manufacturing have led to consolidations in the industry.
 Limited returns may also mean manufacturers are less likely to invest in production facilities, increasing the risk of shortages.

 "The only way to produce these low-margin products profitably is to manufacture them at tremendous scale.
 This has resulted in fewer and fewer manufacturers for certain key products," said Gottlieb.